heychenfq/react-shortcut/README.md

 ### `ReactShortcutProvider: React.FC<ReactShortcutProviderProps>;`

-React Context Provider of `react-shortcut`.
+React Context Provider of `react-use-shortcuts`.
 The most common used case is wrap in the root react component.
 You can also apply multiple `ReactShortcutProvider` to different part of your page to achieve scoped shortcut register.

 ### `useShortcut: () => ReactShortcutContextValue;`

-React Hook, used to get `react-shortcut` API.
+React Hook, used to get `react-use-shortcuts` API.

 ### `ReactShortcutContextValue.registerShortcut: (accelerator: Accelerator, callback: KeyboardEventListener) => boolean;`